One Big Orgainsm

 course of the system after that point.

-There might be no particularly obvious motivation towards self-improvement any
+There would be no particularly obvious motivation towards

-more - the organism could literally do as it liked - without fear that some
+The organism could literally do as it liked - without fear

 The respite might last until the organism dissolved into